Ovarian disease: Ovarian low malignant potential tumors

 Depending on the size of the tumor, choice of pregnancy, the spreading of the tumor, age and choices, removing the affected ovary is the most common treatment.
 In rare situations, the tumor is taken out of the ovary.
 Also, hysterectomy can be an option.

-Polycystic ovary syndrome
+Polyendocrine metabolic ovarian syndrome

 This is a hormonal imbalance, where androgens (also called male hormones) are elevated.

 The increased level of androgens may result in irregular menstrual cycle and diabetes and heart problem in the long run.
 It also affects the body in various ways like problem getting pregnant, sleep apnea, depression and anxiety, can enhance the risk of endometrial cancer.